tailrecursion/hlisp-starter/README.md

-  Since front-end work ultimately results in DOM structure and manipulation, and since HTML markup is to be a core component, the solution should provide a means of abstraction compatible with that of the DOM.
+  Since front-end work ultimately results in DOM structure and manipulation, and since HTML markup is to be a core component, the solution should provide a means of composition compatible with that of the DOM.
 That is, via tree-like append.

 * #####Provide a first-class abstraction for event streams.